-My guilty (very guilty) pleasure is watching Dance Moms but to offset the loss of brain cells, I sometimes watch ABC’s Q&A. It’s all about balance, right?
+My guilty (very guilty) pleasure is watching Dance Moms but offsetting the loss of brain cells; I sometimes watch ABC’s Q&A. It’s all about balance, right?

 Tell us a little more about the equipment that you use?

-I always shoot with two camera bodies and a shit-tonne of memory cards because on a wedding day, I leave nothing to chance (I’m one of those people who will arrive on location 2 hours early and go grab a coffee, rather than risking being late).
-I always overpack my bags with lighting equipment, stands and a lens for every occasion because you never know what you might need but to be honest, most things I leave in the car, “just in case”.
-I like to be on location with as little as possible so I can focus entirely on what is unfolding in front of me, rather than having my head buried in gear.
+I always shoot with two camera bodies and a shit-tonne of memory cards.
+On a wedding day, I leave nothing to chance (I’m one of those people who will arrive on location two hours early and grab a coffee, rather than risking being late).
+I always overpack my bags with lighting equipment, stands, and a lens for every occasion because you never know what you might need.
+To be honest, most things I leave in the car, “just in case.”
+I like to be on location with as little as possible, so I can focus entirely on what is unfolding in front of me, rather than having my head buried in gear.
 I like to be mobile and as inconspicuous as possible, and the gear I use ensures that I can be just that.

 What does being a photographer mean to you?

 Being a photographer is about capturing love stories in the most honest, authentic, and meaningful way.
 I don’t just turn up to a shoot with a preconceived idea or agenda.
 I simply observe how couples interact with one another in their environment and capture all that is unique to them.
 That is, when my couples see their photos, they see more than just a pretty picture.
 They see them – the way they hold hands, the way their bodies fall into one another, the crinkled noses when they laugh, and the way they hold one another’s glance.

 Their photos will transport them back in time and bring with it all the feelings, senses and emotions that they felt on this day and that, to me, is a truly extraordinary thing to be able to do for people.

 What makes you get up out of bed every day and do what you do?